bhernley/Final_Project/README.md

 - Bradley
 - Christopher
 - Laine
+### Communicate through Slack every day concerning progress of personal tasks.
 ## Technologies:
 - Jupyter Notebook/Python
 - SQL
 - MachineLearning/Confusion Matrix - Accuracy Score
 - Tableau/Visualizations - story telling
 ## Current Processes:
-- Bradley has created a clean data set through Python coding and SQL database/tables.
+- Bradley has created a clean data set through Python coding and SQL database/tables and binary categories to be used in the machinelearning model
-- Laine has placed the CSV in MachineLearning -  and pre-processed the data leading up to training the model.
+- Laine will analyze the CSV in MachineLearning to use Random Forest Classifier/Decision Tree (maybe Logistic Regression) w/a confusion matrix and accuracy score -  and pre-processed the data leading up to training the model in Neural network as a bonus.
 - Christopher is working on Tableau visualization/interactive dashboard showcasing the likelihood of diabetes based on factors.
 ## Challenges:
 - Identifying proper MachineLearning techniques to coding.
 Trouble rectifying the data set question to the MachineLearning.